cabeen/mat-qt/README.md

 mat-qt
 ======

-A Quicktime based video reader for Matlab
+A Quicktime based video reader for Matlab.